 Although genetics will play a fundamental role, it is not the only participant.
 Exogenous factors as the diet or endogenous as the age you will access to: sex they will be decisive when it comes to having greater or lesser tolerance or efficacy to a certain drug.

-As for the genetic part, they are the SNPs or polymorphisms those in charge of determining the outcome.
-They are changes in a single DNA base that create a more or less effective gene variant when processing a drug.
-If you want to know what a SNP is do not miss our article in which we explain it by clicking here.
+As for the genetic part, they are the SNPs or polymorphisms are responsible for determining the outcome.
+They are changes in a single DNA base that create a gene variant that is more or less effective in processing a drug..

 When it comes to tolerance versus a certain drug is usually enzymes in charge of metabolize it and avoid like this toxicity.
 If your gene variant for this enzyme produces a low drug metabolism efficiency, this will result in a increased toxicity.
 Thus, the drug molecule will not be expelled from the body quickly, and this toxicity can lead to side effects such as diarrhea, vomiting, bleeding, etc.